semrush/intergalactic/website/docs/components/tooltip/tooltip-code.md

 The tooltip component is a wrap over [intergalactic/popper](/utils/popper/popper) with additional features:

-- Stylization and themes for the popper.
+* Stylization and themes for the popper.
-- Adding arrow for the popper to point to its trigger.
+* Adding arrow for the popper to point to its trigger.

 ## Basic usage

 As previously mentioned, the tooltip is a styled version of [popper](/utils/popper/popper) and operates similarly.

-`Tooltip` contains `Hint` and `InformationDropdown` components.
+`Tooltip` contains `Hint` and `InformationDescriptionTooltips.
 By using correct component, you will enhance end interface accessibility.

 1. Use `Hint` if the trigger lacks a visible name.
 Content should be brief and non-interactive.
 2. Use `Tooltip` when the trigger has a visible name and the content consists of a single text sentence.
 It may also include interactive elements.
-3. Use `InformationDropdown` when the trigger has a visible name and the content provides a significant amount of additional information.
+3. Use `DescriptionTooltip` when the trigger has a visible name and the content provides a significant amount of additional information.
 It may contain numerous interactive elements.

 Alongside `Tooltip` there are `Hint` and `InformationDropdown` components exported.
 By using correct component, you will enhance end interface accessibility.